flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 So, I went on a journey of working on code, analyzing code, reading about code and thinking deeply about the nature of code.
 Writing down and integrating everything I learned, a theoretical framework emerged that seemed to explain common "architectures" and to answer all my questions.

-It is abstract but simple and pragmatic, and I've been using it for years now to understand and (re-)factor my projects.
-I feel it actually goes deeper than software and may touch on some principles of life, we'll see.
+It's abstract but simple and pragmatic, and I've been using it for years now to understand and (re-)factor my projects.
+I feel it might actually draw parallels to some deeper truths beyond software, we'll see.

 In order to sort out, delineate and nail down my learnings, I wrote this book.
 Also, the presented thought framework could be interesting to other people in the periphery of software development.
 I've put much work into it because it offers a perspective that I had greatly missed in the field.